jetsboy2011/Documentation/content/en/docs/Contribution guidelines/_index.md

 linkTitle: "Contribution Guidelines"
 weight: 10
 description: >
-  How to contribute to RoverCore/Docs
+  How to contribute to RoverCore and Documentation
 ---

 ## What is allowed
-Anything on the RoverCore & RoverCoreDocs GitHub repository can be changed.
+Anything on the RoverCore & Documentation GitHub repository can be changed.
 We, the maintainers, are extremely happy to have community support and feedback.

 ## Pull Requests
 You've made a change?
 Awesome!
 First let's get a pull request made.
 You can do this by going to your repository.
-After that, go to "Pull Requests" and select the main branch for the RoverCore/Docs repository.
+After that, go to "Pull Requests" and select the main branch for the appropriate repository.

 After you have done that, create a little description about what the change does, and submit it.
 Once the maintainers receive it, they will look at it and converse with you there.
 ## I want to change something, what should I do?